 Our Puppy Care Sheet

-that you try to make the first few days together with you puppy as calm as
+you try to make the first few days together with you puppy as calm as

 possible, remember this is a very traumatic time for your puppy.
 A puppy

 will play until it drops.
 It may play so much that it is too tired to eat,

-especially be aware of the amount of time children play with your
+especially be aware of the amount of time children play with your puppy.

-Coccidia.

 I feed my dogs the RAW DIET in a kibble form.
-My puppies
+My puppies are fed Canine

 I suggest it because this is one of the finest foods you can feed your pup

-gradually.
-Some but not all puppies may need to be supplemented with
+but Some but not all puppies may need to be supplemented with Nutri-Cal

-with the proper food and have been socialized in order to be mentally stable and ready for the
+proper food and have been socialized in order to be mentally stable and ready for the transition to your

-ups.
-You need to make an appointment with your local Vet within 3 BUSINESS DAYS to have
+need to make an appointment with your local Vet within 3 BUSINESS DAYS to have the puppy checked

 ~ Choosing a Veterinarian ~

-before your new puppy comes home can save time.
-If you don't have a veterinarian, friends or
+your new puppy comes home can save time.
+If you don't have a veterinarian, friends or family

 ~ Preference ~